Where do we offer our training?

 Although you will learn about both cotton and synthetic fibers, the Dyeing & Finishing Fundamentals course will best suit your training needs.

-Does the College of Textiles offer a course on weave design for textile chemists?
+Does the Wilson College of Textiles offer a course on weave design for textile chemists?

 For weave design, we recommend the Developing Fabric Properties for Wovens class.
 Another option is to allow us to conduct an on-site design class tailored to fit your company’s specific needs.